The Link Between Urinary Incontinence And Pelvic Floor Issues

 Pelvic floor dysfunction occurs when there is either too much or too little tension on your pelvic floor muscles.

-When this occurs, your pelvic floor muscles can’t properly contract and release and may subsequently contribute to a variety of complications, such as:
+When this occurs, your pelvic floor muscles can’t properly contract and release.

-- Pain in the lower back, pelvic region, genitals, or rectum
+Others report various types of chronic pain, including pain in the lower back, pelvic region, genitals, or rectum.

-One of the most common symptoms of pelvic floor dysfunction is urinary incontinence.
+As we previously stated, urinary incontinence is one of the most common symptoms of pelvic floor dysfunction.

 Urinary incontinence refers to a loss of bladder control and subsequent urine leakage.